• TRT

 +

 Most therapeutic peptides are administered via subcutaneous injection — injecting into a small pinch of skin in the abdomen, thigh, or deltoid area with a small insulin needle.
 The injections are virtually painless for most people.
-Some peptides (like BPC-157) have shown efficacy when taken orally in animal studies, but injectable administration generally produces more reliable bioavailability.
-Your physician will provide detailed injection instructions.
+Some peptides (like ) have shown efficacy when taken orally in animal studies, but injectable administration generally produces more reliable bioavailability.
+Your provider will provide detailed injection instructions.

 How long does it take for peptides to work?